Muhammad Madni Ashraf Ashrafi Al-Jilani

-Syed Mohammed Madni Ashraf (Urdu: سید محمد مدنی اشرف), also known as Madni Miyan, (born on 27 August 1938 CE; 1 Rajab 1357 AH) is an Indian spiritual leader, Sufi Islamic scholar, and author from Ashrafpur Kichhauchha, Uttar Pradesh, India.
+Syed Mohammed Madni Ashraf (Urdu: سید محمد مدنی اشرف), also known as Madni Miyan, (born on 27 August 1938 CE; 1 Rajab 1357 AH) is an Indian Islamic scholar, theologian, Mufti, Sufi spiritual leader, author, and exegete of the Qur'an from Ashrafpur Kichhauchha, Uttar Pradesh, India.

-He claims Silsila lineage via Ashraf Jahangir Semnani, the 14th-century Chishti Sufi saint of Kichhauchha Sharif, from whom the Ashrafi Sufi order takes its name.
+He traces his spiritual lineage to Ashraf Jahangir Semnani, the 14th-century Chishti Sufi saint of Kichhauchha Sharif, after whom the Ashrafi Sufi order is named.

 He is the founder of the Mohaddis-e-Azam Mission and Shaikhul Islam Trust.

 Tafsir-e-Ashrafi

-Tafseer-e-Ashrafi is a classical Sunni interpretation (tafsir) of the Qur'an, begun by his father Mohaddis-e-Azam-e-Hind and completed after his father's death by Madni Ashraf in 2008.
+Tafsir-e-Ashrafi is a classical Sunni interpretation (tafsir) of the Qur'an, begun by his father Mohaddis-e-Azam-e-Hind and completed after his father's death by Madni Ashraf in 2008.
 It is a popular exegesis of the Qur'an due to its simple style and conciseness.

 It consists of 10 volumes, originally written in Urdu and later translated into English.